gravyboat/salt-book/en/chapter03-saltmaster/chapter03.rst

     return data from salt-key command

-When we use a capital ``L`` for the salt-key command, this says to list all keys, both those accepted, and those waiting to be accept.
+When we use a capital ``L`` for the salt-key command, this tells Salt to list all keys, both those accepted, and those waiting to be accept.
 We now need to accept the key, use the following command to do so:

 .. code-block:: bash

-    salt-key -a serverName
+    salt-key -a server_name

 Now if you run ``salt-key -L`` again, you'll see that the minion is now accepted.
 To test this out we'll run the simplest command we can from